-While there is no Elder Scrolls 6 release date yet we finally have our first official look at the game courtesy of a short teaser trailer.
-The official Elder Scrolls 6 trailer opens with the classic musical motif from the series and a panning shot of some mountains before the logo appears, confirming The Elder Scrolls 6 is real.
+When is Elder Scrolls 6 out?
+We finally have our first official look at the game courtesy of a short teaser trailer.
+The video opens with the classic musical motif from the series and a panning shot of some mountains before the logo appears, confirming that The Elder Scrolls 6 is real, at least.

-The Elder Scrolls 6 news
+Elder Scrolls 6 news

-The Elder Scrolls 6 location
+Elder Scrolls 6 location

 When you see the Elder Scrolls 6 announcement trailer, there are two Elder Scrolls locations that may well spring to mind: High Rock and Hammerfell.
 Why?
 Mountains, large areas of coastline, and dry, arid landscapes.

 But until Bethesda reveals more, we don’t know what the Elder Scrolls 6 setting will be.
 The past few numbered entries to the series have mostly stuck to one region but, given the ambitious ideas going into the game, The Elder Scrolls 5 might see us travel to multiple regions.
 We might even see an entire continent, The Elder Scrolls Online-style.

 There was some speculation that The Elder Scrolls 6 reveal trailer did not necessarily reflect an in-game setting and was just intended to set the tone.
 However, Todd Howard has revealed in an interview with Eurogamer that The Elder Scrolls 6 location has been known for a while and that the trailer allows you to rule some locations out.